simonknittel/obsidian-create-task/README.md

 - You can configure multiple _target notes_.
 Other plugins usually save all tasks in a single note.
 For my use case I want to store the tasks in different notes depending on the project I'm working on.
 - You can configure a tag which will get appended to the created tasks.
 This is helpful when using the CardBoard plugin since their columns are tag-based.
-- You can create tasks with a due date and use [natural language](https://github.com/wanasit/chrono) for defining the these.
+- You can create tasks with a due date and use [natural language](https://github.com/wanasit/chrono) for defining these.
 You can also configure the output format since other plugins use different formats for handling dates.

 ## Install